AshleySanders/DigShakespeare/README.md

 # DigShakespeare
-This repository contains files and information for the Spring 2018 Harvey Mudd Course Lit 179W: Global/Digital Shakespeare
+This repository contains files and information for the Spring 2018 Harvey Mudd Course Lit 179W: Global/Digital Shakespeare.
+It is available at: https://github.com/AshleySanders/DigShakespeare.